 The IRTG enables qualified young researchers to write their doctoral dissertations in a highly stimulating research environment.
 PhD students are advised by at least one supervisor in both Mexico and Germany (in tandem) and benefit from the diversity of regional knowledge networks.
 The programme involves longer periods of research and study at the Mexican and German partner institutions.
 In this way, it promotes the work of young researchers within a framework of international and intercultural teaching and research.
 The study programme of the IRTG is tailored to the specific needs of the PhD students.
 In addition to research-oriented seminars and intensive mentoring, it offers a wide range of events such as lecture series, research-methodology workshops and guest lectures.
-The following disciplines are participants in the IRTG programme: history, political science, sociology, economics, social and cultural anthropology, literary and cultural studies, gender studies.
+The following disciplines participate in the IRTG programme: history, political science, sociology, economics, social and cultural anthropology, literary and cultural studies, gender studies and studies of education.